ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 ## ISoSeq libraries

 If you are using IsoSeq data, it is recommended that you doing your mapping with `minimap2`.
 These BAM files must also be genomic coordinate sorted and indexed.

-# GFF3 Reference

-CAT relies on a proper GFF3 file from the reference.
-One very important part of this GFF3 file is the `biotype` tag, which follows the GENCODE/Ensembl convention.
-The concept of a `protein_coding` biotype is hard baked into the pipeline.
-Proper division of biotypes is very important for transMap filtering and consensus finding to work properly.

-If your GFF3 has duplicate transcript names, the pipeline will complain.
-One common cause of this is PAR locus genes.
-You will want to remove PAR genes -- If your GFF3 came from GENCODE, you should be able to do this: `grep -v PAR_Y $gff > $gff.fixed`.

-To ensure that your GFF3 is valid and won't cause any problems, there is a script in the `programs` folder that will parse and validate your GFF3.
-Please run this script before running the pipeline!

 # Execution modes